iml-wg/HEP-ML-Resources/README.md

 > A `.bib` file for all papers listed is [available in the `tex` directory](https://github.com/iml-wg/HEP-ML-Resources/blob/master/tex/HEPML.bib).

+- CMS Collaboration, A. M. Sirunyan _et al._, "[Identification of heavy-flavour jets with the CMS detector in pp collisions at 13 TeV](https://inspirehep.net/record/1644362)," arXiv:1712.07158 [physics.ins-det].
+(December 19, 2017)

 - V. Estrade, C. Germain, I. Guyon and D. Rousseau, [Adversarial learning to eliminate systematic errors: a case study in High Energy Physics](https://dl4physicalsciences.github.io/files/nips_dlps_2017_1.pdf), Proceedings of the Deep Learning for Physical Sciences Workshop at NIPS (2017).
 (December 8, 2017)

 - D. Weitekamp III, T. Nguyen, D. Anderson, R. Castello, M.Pierini, M. Spiropulu and J. Vlimant, [Deep topology classifiers for a more efficient trigger selection at the LHC](https://dl4physicalsciences.github.io/files/nips_dlps_2017_3.pdf), Proceedings of the Deep Learning for Physical Sciences Workshop at NIPS (2017).
 (December 8, 2017)